bjaegerthomas/tech-interview-prep/udemy computer science algorithms/recursion/power/README.md

 *UPDATE* I still haven't looked at the solution yet but am wondering if i need to use a helper function so that my base and exponent variables don't keep reseting?

 ## Given Solution
+function power(base, exponent){
+    if(exponent === 0) return 1;
+    return base * power(base,exponent-1);
+}

 ## Thoughts after Solution
+Ok, so once again I way overcomplicated with the use of a helper function.
+Also, I wasn't sure if i should leave the arguments section blank for the function definition line of code or if i should explicitly write in my variable names.
+I wanted to establish variable names for the arguments in the function definition line but ultimately thought I needed to keep it clear to somehow allow for the recursion.
+Turns out you can just change one of the argument values when calling the function again and manipulate it that way.